 Critical Item Reason Status Winter groundwater monitoring data.
 Adequate winter groundwater monitoring data must be supplied to evidence that infiltration designs have sufficient freeboard from the base of structures and the peak groundwater level.
 The same data is necessary to ensure that the potential for buoyancy has been adequately considered in attenuation designs.
-Insufficient in duration.
+Insufficient - not site specific.